|Born||in Los Angeles, California, USA|

 In 2008, he formed The Talbot Players, an independent media company in San Francisco, with his brother David and sister Margaret, and created a new music show for PBS, "Sound Tracks: Music Without Borders," executive producing specials in 2010 and 2012 with host Marco Werman and starting an online music series for PBS Digital, "Quick Hits."

-Talbot also continues to serve as executive producer for a number of independent documentaries, such as director Mimi Chakarova's expose of sex trafficking in Eastern Europe and the Middle East, "The Price of Sex" (2011), and from 2012-2014 he supervised video production and The I Files YouTube channel at the Center for Investigative Reporting.
-He has recently returned to "Frontline" as a senior producer.
+Talbot also continues to serve as executive producer for a number of independent documentaries, such as director Mimi Chakarova's expose of sex trafficking in Eastern Europe and the Middle East, "The Price of Sex" (2011).
+In recent years he has consulted and produced for public media organizations, including the Center for Investigative Reporting and the PBS series Independent Lens.
+Talbot's latest documentary is a one-hour biography he wrote about the late San Francisco Mayor George Moscone, "Moscone: A Legacy of Change" (2018) for public television.

 - IMDb Mini Biography By: Anonymous